-Currently, 41 states have banned texting and driving, while others have partial restrictions, according to the Insurance Institute for Highway Safety.
+Currently, 44 states and Washington, D.C., have banned texting and driving, while others have partial restrictions, according to the Insurance Institute for Highway Safety.
 If you're ticketed in a state where texting violations add points to your driving record or are considered moving violations, an insurer may raise your premiums.

-States with a texting law specifying that violations add points and/or is considered a moving violation include:
+States with a texting law specifying that violations add points and/or are considered a moving violation include:

 Several states make an insurance surcharge less likely by specifying that breaking the texting law won't result in extra points or be considered a moving violation.
 They include: